Nihylin/holbertonschool-shell/basics/README.md

 7- moves the file betty from /tmp/ to /tmp/my_first_directory 8- deletes the file betty
-9- deletes the directory my_first_directory that is in the /tmp directory
+9- deletes the directory my_first_directory that is in the /tmp directory 10- changes the working directory to the previous one